 what makes you tick?

 Something in your life has drawn you to law school; what is it?
 Start thinking about the motivators that will be the foundation of what you will do with your law degree.

-Building off your CliftonStrengths® (formerly StrengthsQuest) results, use this sheet to practice communicating ways in which your strengths have helped you succeed.
+After using these pages to identify your strengths, use this exercise to practice communicating ways in which your strengths have helped you succeed.
 Doing so will help you recognize where you thrive and will help you describe those areas to others.